agarrharr/adam.garrett-harris.com/_posts/2015-06-26-how-to-start-learning-javascript.md

 ## Blogs

 I can't really tell you which blogs to follow.
 It's up to you to discover them yourself.
 I think you'll enjoy it more that way anyway.
-Don't be afraid of over subscribing.
+Don't be afraid of over-subscribing.
 You don't have to read everything, you don't have to understand everything, and you can always unsubscribe.

 ## Practice